avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 ## Building the Software

 > [!NOTE]
-> If you wish to contribute to this project or work with your own git fork,
+> If you wish to contribute to this project, work with your own git fork,
 > or evaluate an application version that is not yet released, the setup steps will change
 > the setup steps slightly.
 > In that case, read [DEVELOPER_LOCAL_SETUP.md](./DEVELOPER_LOCAL_SETUP.md)
 > before continuing to the steps below.
->
 > Follow the [Contributing Guidelines](https://github.com/avnet-iotconnect/iotc-c-lib/blob/master/CONTRIBUTING.md)
 > if you are contributing to this project.

 - Download, install [ModusToolbox&trade; software](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/)
-version 3.2 or later.
+version 3.2 or later (3.3 recommended).
 Install the development suite with Modus Toolbox&trade; Setup.
 Ensure that *Modus Toolbox&trade; Tools Package* and *Modus Toolbox&trade; Programming tools* are selected during setup.
 The setup tool may require you to log into your Infineon account.
 - Open the Project Creator.
 - Select one of the supported boards from [README.md](README.md) and click *Next*.
 - At the top of the window, choose a path where the project will be installed.
-On Windows, ensure that this path is *short* starting from a root of a drive like *C:\iotc-basic*, or else ong paths will trigger the 256 Windows path limit and cause compiling errors.
+On Windows, ensure that this path is *short* starting from a root of a drive like *C:\iotc-basic*, or else ong paths may trigger the 256 Windows path limit and cause compiling errors.
 Refer to the [Troubleshooting](#troubleshooting) section of this document for more information.
 - Select *Eclipse IDE for Modus Toolbox&trade;* in the pulldown below the installation path.
-VsCode integration and other tools may work, but actively tested and not a part of this guide.
+VsCode integration will work as well, but steps are not provided as a part of this guide.
 - Select the *Avnet IoTConnect Basic Example* from the *Wi-Fi* Category.
 - Click the *Create* button at the bottom of the screen.
 - Open the installed Eclipse IDE For Modus Toolbox&trade; application.